top of page

 Elder Nathaniel Wimbley Myers Smith Obituary

-We are sad to announce that on February 24, 2020 we had to say goodbye to Elder Nathaniel Wimbley Myers Smith (Kalamazoo, Michigan), born in Mobile, Alabama.
+We are sad to announce that on February 24, 2020, we had to say goodbye to Elder Nathaniel Wimbley Myers Smith (Kalamazoo, Michigan), born in Mobile, Alabama.

 mr smith obituary 1.tif

-On August 24, 1969, Elder married his “Good Thing” Mother Margaret Smith and to this union two sons were born.
-They renewed their 50th wedding vows to celebrate their life-long reunion.
-His favorite saying was “I’m Blessed By The Best” and Psalms 133 was his favorite scripture.
+On August 24, 1969, Elder married his “Good Thing” Mother Margaret Smith, and to this union, two sons were born.
+They renewed their 50th wedding vows to celebrate their lifelong reunion.
+His favorite saying was “I’m Blessed By The Best,” and Psalms 133 was his favorite scripture.

-Many seniors referred to Elder as “Pastor” but most of all he loved the Outreach Ministry, where he shared the love of GOD faithfully.
+Many seniors referred to Elder as “Pastor,” but most of all, he loved the Outreach Ministry, where he shared the love of GOD faithfully.
 Elder volunteered at the Christian Resource Center and the Ecumenical Senior Center.

 Ms. Jackie.jpg